Last Updated on 27/08/2020 by Adina

-This is the best pasta vegetable bake ever!
-Delicious tortellini baked in a vegetable sauce with lots of cheese, comfort food at its best.
+This is the best tortellini vegetable bake ever!
+Delicious pasta baked in a vegetable sauce with lots of cheese, comfort food at its best.

-If you want to make sure that your children will eat their dinner (including all the veggies) without complaints tonight, this pasta vegetable bake is the thing for you.
+If you want to make sure that your children will eat their dinner (including all the veggies) without complaints tonight, this tortellini vegetable bake is the thing for you.

 Not only they will eat it, you will probably even get lots and lots of compliments and at least this time, it won’t be for making pizza.
 No, you will have the satisfaction of knowing that you fed your kids lots and lots of veggies and they didn’t even complain once. 🙂